-5. Subgroup Performance.
-The CSDE has chosen to focus on all the NCLB subgroups that have historically underperformed as compared to the "all students" group: African-American, Hispanic, ELLs, students eligible for free and reduced lunch, and students with disabilities.
+6. Subgroup Performance.
+The CSDE has chosen to focus on all the NCLB subgroups that have historically underperformed as compared to the "all students" group: African-American, Hispanic, ELLs, students eligible for free or reduced price lunch, and students with disabilities.
 The CSDE will continue to monitor the performance of other subgroups and will incorporate them into the subgroup performance section if they begin to underperform.

 The CSDE has elected to reduce the minimum threshold for school-level subgroup size (n size) included in accountability calculations from 40 under the NCLB Act to 20.
-This standard matches the Family Education Rights and Privacy Act (FERPA) standard and is the smallest threshold allowed in Connecticut; furthermore, it ensures the broadest viable reach of subgroup accountability.
+This standard matches the FERPA standard and is the smallest threshold allowed in Connecticut; furthermore, it ensures the broadest viable reach of subgroup accountability.
 More specifically, this change in n size has substantially increased the number of schools that are accountable for subgroups.
-The number of schools accountable for black subgroups increased from 280 to 414, Hispanic from 356 to 548, students with disabilities from 276 to 683, ELLs from 97 to 209, and students eligible for free and reduced lunch from 757 to 928.
+The number of schools accountable for black subgroups increased from 280 to 414, Hispanic from 356 to 548, students with disabilities from 276 to 683, ELLs from 97 to 209, and students eligible for free or reduced price lunch from 757 to 928.

-School subgroup performance targets will use the same major components of aggregate targets: the SPI, change in the SPI, vertical scale growth in elementary and middle schools, and cohort and extended graduation rates for high schools.
+School subgroup performance targets will use the same major components of aggregate targets: the SPI, change in the SPI, and cohort and extended graduation rates for high schools.
 Annual targets for each subgroup will be calculated in the same way as whole-school targets (described in the previous sections).